Tragedy Witnesed by the 58th Entry Brats.

 The DH110 was one of the new breed of aircraft that captivated the minds of young lads at the time.
 Swept back wings, delta wings, reheat, supersonic flight and sonic booms were new exciting concepts.
 Amongst our heroes were test pilots John Derry and Neville Dukes.
 Many schoolboys, like myself, were determined to get involved in this aircraft revolution and one way was to become an RAF Apprentice at Halton.

-Unfortunately it was a group of these Apprentices, from the 58th Entry, that witnessed a tragic event involving the DH110.
+Unfortunately it was a group of these Apprentices, from the 68th Entry, that witnessed a tragic event involving the DH110.
 At the end of the day out to the Farnborough Air Show all the Apprentices arrived safely back at Halton.
-Sadly the bus driver who took them had been killed.
+Sadly, the bus driver who took them had been killed.

 The coach returning to Coventry with a group of Armstrong Siddeley apprentices had nine empty seats!